Think it’s all been there, done that? Go and explore these cool places in Singapore – there’s always more to discover.

 Traditional Peranakan cuisine fuses traditional Chinese and Malay flavours and cooking styles to create dishes such as pepper crab, chilli crab and laksa (noodle soup with mixed seafood, fishcake and sambal).

-While there are endless high-market restaurants offering well-presented, tasty versions of these dishes, the best places to try them are often the local hawker centres.
+While there are endless high-market restaurants offering well-presented, tasty versions of these dishes, the best places to try them are often the local hawker centres where you can also find Singaporean vegan food too.
 They combine excellent value for money with an irreplaceable authenticity of experience.
 Lau Pau Sat Hawker Centre is the pick of the bunch, and well located not far from the central business district and Raffles Hotel.
 Dinner is served until the late hours.

 Eat Mod Sin Cuisine at A Noodle Story